Anick Soni: Activism

 Soni joined the advisory board for the Privilege Project, where he represents work across media/broadcasting and higher education.
 In May 2021, he was included in Queer Power!
 A Celebration of Icons, Activists and Game Changers from Across the Rainbow by illustrator Dom&Ink, published by HarperCollins.
 He was recognised for his intersex activism and being a Queer Person of Colour within the LGBT+ community - it mentions his involvement in planning events like UK Black Pride and outreach and educational work.
 Anick is also named as part of the information about 'intersex' in Chloe Davis' The Queen's English.

 During June 2021, Soni was part of TedxLondon's Big Queer Conversation.
 He spoke about the importance of volunteering and his plans to write and create content for children - in March 2022, he received funding from Arts Council England to begin researching his book.
 Anick has been working with Queer Leadership collective WeCreateSpace to deliver and facilitate learning for people on a wide variety of issues linked to LGBTQIA+ lives.
-Anick is on the Advisory Board for Kalda (LGBTQIA+ Mental Health App) In 2022, Anick contributed to Milly Evan's book 'HONEST: Everything They Don't Teach You About Sex and Relationships'.
+Anick is on the advisory board for Kalda (LGBTQIA+ Mental Health App) In 2022, Anick contributed to Milly Evan's book 'HONEST: Everything They Don't Teach You About Sex and Relationships'.
 Anick joined the board for The Privilege Project in 2022 which aims to change the conversation around people's privilege and lived experience.

 Anick was involved in the GREAT Campaign for the UK Government in 2023.
 In the global campaign, he speaks about his experience of finding his voice, the power of storytelling, and the diversity of LGBTQIA+ communities in the UK.
 He shares his affinity with Golden Boy, a book by British Author, Abigail Tarttelin.
+During Pride Month 2023, Benefit Cosmetics included Anick and Yasmin Benoit as part of their RainBrows Campaign, making Anick and Yasmin the first intersex, and asexual people to be in their global campaigns respectively.